riccardoNovaglia/stub4/README.md

 ## Getting started

-There's a few of ways you can setup Stub4:
+There's a coupe of ways to setup Stub4: programmatically via javascript, and using json configuration files.

-- set it up programmatically in javascript
-- configure it with json configuration files

-In the first two cases, you can define its ports, log level, and more.
-If not defined, Stub4 will pick available ports and log them as it starts.
+In both cases, you can define its ports, log level, and more.
+If not otherwise configured, Stub4 will pick available ports and log them as it starts.
 You can add stubbings as you start it, or you can always add more later via its API or web interface.

 ### Starting Stub4 with javascript

-Simply create a javascript file wherever convenient, import Stub4, and assign it to some value.
+Create a javascript in your project, import Stub4, and assign it to some value.
-With it, you can now add stubs and more, start its server and its interface.
+With it, you can now add stubs and more, start its server and its UI.

 ```
 const stub4 = require('@stub4/stub4');